 Bring Snacks (and Water!)

 Most parents or caregivers will already be aware of the power of snacks, and their benefits extend to the school run!
-Even if you’ve just fed them breakfast, the chances are your kids will be begging for some kind of snack less than half way into the journey.
+Even if you’ve just fed them breakfast, the chances are your kids will be begging for some kind of snack less than half way into the bike ride.
 Pack some snacks and water into a handlebar bag for easy access.

-Gear Everyone Up!
+Bike Gear Everyone Up!